cmnemoi/eMush/Api/src/Equipment/README.md

 # Entities
 ## GameEquipment
-Is the occurence of an equipment in a Daedalus,  this entity will hold the actual equipment informations (statuses, room, etc...)
+Is the occurrence of equipment in a Daedalus,  this entity will hold the actual equipment informations (statuses, room, etc...)

 ## EquipmentConfig
 Is an abstract class holding all the default information of an Equipment (breakableRate, isAlienArtifact, isFirebreakable etc...)
-The Equipment is unique accross a GameConfig
+The Equipment is unique across a GameConfig

 ## ItemConfig and GameItem
 Refine the Equipment classes in order to add specificities of the Items (isHideable, isDropable, etc...)